 - Medical Office Assisting

-CNA Certification in Massachusetts
+CNA Certification in MA

 The next step after successful completion of CNA certification training is to take the Nurse Aide Competency Exam (NACE).
 This is a two-part exam with both a multiple-choice section and a live demonstration of skills.
 You must pass both parts of the NACE in order to be listed in the Massachusetts Nurse Aide Registry which makes you eligible to work as a certified nurse aide.